brycetolman54/startingout/notes.md

 - Or the HSL: `hsl(H,S,L)`

 - You can also make lists:
-	unordered with "-,*, or +"
+  -unordered with "-,*, or +"
-	ordered with numbers
+  -ordered with numbers
    1. Hey
    2. There
    3. Friend
 - You can mark lists with
 	[] Do this
 	[] Then this